 Routine immunizations should always be current – these include tetanus, measles, mumps, influenza, polio and pneumococcal disease (especially for those over the age of 65 or those with chronic health conditions such as diabetes).
 While polio has been eliminated in Canada, there are still some countries in the world where the disease remains active.
 Similarly, there are also periodic outbreaks of measles around the world – in Europe in 2011 there were 26,000 cases (of which 83 per cent were in Western Europe).

-Every week, at least 30 per cent of all international travellers experience a diarrheal illness.
-Corporate travellers, even those dining in five-star hotels and restaurants, are not immune to it.
+Every week, at least 30 per cent of all international travelers experience a diarrheal illness.
+Corporate travelers, even those dining in five-star hotels and restaurants, are not immune to it.
 Prevention includes careful attention to food selection and safe water consumption.
-Other food – and water-borne illnesses such as hepatitis A and typhoid may also pose a considerable risk for corporate travellers.
-Vaccines for these illnesses can offer travellers valuable protection.
+Other food – and water-borne illnesses such as hepatitis A and typhoid may also pose a considerable risk for corporate travelers.
+Vaccines for these illnesses can offer travelers valuable protection.

 During a travel health consult, we review each traveller’s risks and provide appropriate vaccinations and medications.
 We also provide education about food and water precautions, insect precautions, altitude sickness prevention and management, jet lag management and any other topics that are applicable to the destination.

 Travel consultations are available at no additional cost to LifePlus clients, and can be booked through your Clinical Care Coordinator.
 Those not currently enrolled in the LifePlus program also have access to our Travel Clinic on a fee-for-service basis.

 Copeman Healthcare is a designated Yellow Fever Vaccine clinic.